1. ENTIRE AGREEMENT

 Any intellectual property created by or as a result of the supply of any goods and services under the Contract is and remains the property of the party specified in the Proposal.

 In this Contract, “intellectual property” means all copyright and analogous rights (including moral rights), all rights in relation to inventions (including patent rights), registered and unregistered trademarks (including service marks), registered designs, confidential information (including trade secrets), know-how, circuit layouts and all other rights (regardless of whether tangible or intangible) throughout the world resulting from intellectual activity in the industrial, scientific or artistic fields.

-Competency Training will for the duration of the Contract effect and maintain the following insurances:
+Site Skills Training will for the duration of the Contract effect and maintain the following insurances:

 - public liability insurance in the amount of $20,000,000 in respect of any one occurrence; and

 - professional indemnity insurance in the amount of $10,000,000 in respect of any one claim and in the annual aggregate.